Media Wall Installers in Bromley (BR1, BR2)

 - We've got a 4.5-metre wide living room — can you build a wall-to-wall media wall?

 - Yes, and at that width it's the most impactful configuration.
 Wall-to-wall media walls in 4.0-4.5 metre Bromley rooms typically include a central 1.4-1.8 metre fireplace recess and TV recess (sized to your set, up to 85-inch), with full-height bespoke cabinetry running to either side.
 The cabinetry might include closed lower cabinets for AV equipment and games consoles with push-to-open doors, open shelves above for books and objects, and integrated drawers under at floor level.
 The result is a London hotel-style feature wall that anchors the whole room.
-Cost is £5,500-£7,000 depending on finish and cabinet specification.
 Build time 2 weeks.

 - Can the media wall integrate with our existing built-in furniture?

 - Yes, this is common in Bromley where many homes already have built-in alcove cabinets or shelving from previous renovations.
 We can either keep the existing cabinetry and tie the new media wall into its proportions (matching shelf heights, colour, depth) or strip out the existing furniture and rebuild as a single coordinated piece.
-The all-in-one rebuild usually looks cleaner because the proportions match perfectly across the whole wall, but it costs more.
-Tying into existing furniture saves on joinery costs but means the new feature reads as an addition rather than a unified design — works fine if the existing furniture is high quality and recently built.
+The all-in-one rebuild usually looks cleaner because the proportions match perfectly across the whole wall.
+Tying into existing furniture means the new feature reads as an addition rather than a unified design, which works fine if the existing furniture is high quality and recently built.

 Get a Free Quote for Your Bromley Media Walls